davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 > Diagram

 This problem is hard to avoid: whenever there are more possible keys than there are array slots, there have to be cases where the hash function maps two keys to the same slot, because there simply aren't enough array slots for each key to gets its own (this is sometimes called the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle)).
-Hash tables are still an area of active academic research, and much of that research is focused either on finding better ways to avoid hash collisions, or on finding better ways to deal with them.
-[Wikipedia](https://en.wikipedia.org/wiki/Hash_table) has a pretty good discussion of the approaches people have come up with.
+There's still ongoing academic research into finding better ways to avoid collisions, as well as better ways to deal with them ([Wikipedia](https://en.wikipedia.org/wiki/Hash_table) has a pretty good discussion of the approaches people have come up with).

 But even with all this research, every known strategy for handling collisions takes $O(N)$ time in the worst case, meaning in the worst case for a hash table, the time it takes to insert one key/value mapping is proportional to the number of key/value mappings already in the hash table.
 However, in the absence of collisions, hash table operations are $O(1)$, so hash tables are often said to be "constant time in the average case."
 In most cases, our hash functions and collision handling strategies work pretty well, so this assumption tends to hold.